statycc/pymwp/guide/example_challenge.md

 #### Discussion

-For variables `X0` and `X1` the dependencies are consistently polynomially bounded for all choices.
+Variables `X0` and `X1` dependencies are consistently polynomially bounded for all choices.
-This is observable in the first two columns of the matrix, because they contain no $\infty$ coefficients.
+This is observable in the corresponding columns of the matrix, since they contain no $\infty$ coefficients.

 The situation is different for variable `X2`, the rightmost column in the matrix.
 Multiple derivation choices fail.
-From the matrix, and from the choice vector, we can also observe that the critical choice occurs at index 4, which corresponds to the statement inside the while loop.
+From the matrix, and from the choice vector, we can also observe that the critical choice occurs at index 4.
+It corresponds to the statement inside the `while` loop.
 Failure may occur independent of the which branch of the preceding conditional statement was selected.

-There are, however, multiple sequences of choices that still allow completing the derivation.
+There are, however, multiple sequences of choices that allow completing the derivation.
-The generated choice vector captures the valid choices we can apply to complete the derivation.
+The choice vector indicated how to complete the derivation.
 For example, choices $[0, 0, 0, 0, 2]$ and $[1, 2, 1, 1, 2]$ are valid.

 Because a valid derivation exists, the solution is yes, the program is polynomially bounded in inputs.